Kuvaev-dev/Kuvaev-dev/README.md

   <p>My name is Kuvaiev Mykyta and I love programming.</p>
   </br>
   <h1>About me</h1>
   <p>At the moment I am 21 years old.
 I live in the city of Kamianske, Dnepropetrovsk region, Ukraine.
 I started to actively engage in programming in 2019.
-I'm in my first year of university.</p>
+I'm in my second year of university.</p>
   </br>
   <h1>My activity on GitHub</h1>
   <p>Below is the activity statistics of my profile.</p>